• Home

 Make your ad more targeted by adding negative keywords you don’t want to trigger your ad.
 These blacklisted keywords guide your Shopping ads display process and generate only high-value and relevant traffic for your page.

 If you optimize the best 10% of your products, it can potentially generate 75% of your revenue.
-This small percent comprises your top-selling products, so focus on them and make them known.
+This small percentage comprises your top-selling products, so focus on them and make them known.
 If you market them correctly, you will get a higher return on investment (ROI) than if you try to promote every single product in your range.

 Product titles play a significant role in ad conversions.
 Write attention-grabbing ad titles.
 You can also include relevant keywords in your product title and description.